 Tel Aviv Airport Pickups

-Additional fees apply and the trip costs about 150 Euro.
+Additional fees are applied, and the trip costs about 150 Euros.
 Please let us know if you are interested in this option.

 How To Fly To Palestine: